dmystical-coder/circle-35-assignment-02/README.md

 * JavaScript - To add functionalities to our calculator.

 ## Features
+* Basic arithmetic calculations.
-* Light and Dark mode.
+* Toggle between Light and Dark mode.

 ## Contributing